nathanembaye/DekiProject/README.md

 | Chris | $3       | $3     | $2      |

-Seeing their prices, there is a set of (x, y) combinations that results in the smallest total cost possible.
+Seeing the prices, there is a set of (x, y) combinations that results in the smallest total cost possible.
 The minimum cost here is $6, achieved by Paul cleaning the bathroom, Dave sweeping the floors and Chris washing the windows.

 My solution is the same idea.
 The difference is that tutors are on the x-axis and students are on the y-axis and that each matrix entry is actually a compatiblity score.
 Then from there, we're actually trying to **maximize** the final value which is **optimizing total student and tutor compatibility**.